Then and Now: Ramy's Thanksgiving Traditions

 Every Thanksgiving morning, the Sharp family starts their day giving back to the New York community.
 Ramy, Rob and their three kids, Kyle, Dylan and Stevie, head downtown to volunteer by serving meals at the Bowery Mission.

-Both of Ramy’s sisters, parents, and in-laws all travel to the Sharp’s Upper East Side apartment to celebrate.
+Later in the afternoon, both of Ramy’s sisters, parents, and in-laws all travel to the Sharp’s Upper East Side apartment to celebrate.
 With a large family like this one, there is never a dull moment.

 “Setting the table is my favorite part - I usually rent tables and chairs because it can be up to 30 of us!”